hawkw/async-workshop/README.md

 ## exercises

+### workflow

+I've included solutions for both exercises in the repository.
+In each exercise, several modules contain unimplemented code which you'll be writing over the course of the workshop.
+There are `#[path="..."]` attributes which you can comment out to switch from the solution to your own code.
+This means that you can run the completed version of the exercise, or in some cases, implement the exercise one example at a time.

 ### part 1: implementing the client

 To dip our toes into async networking with tokio, we'll start by implementing a